axelgalicia/react-redux-posts-app/README.md

  ascendant or descendant order.

  ## See comments
- - Just clicking on the Post directly and the comments will be displayed.
+ - Just clicking on the Post title and the user will be redirected to the Post details page where the comments will be displayed in any.

  ## Creating comments